Meet the Meadowfolk

 🌊 The River Meadowfolk

 Those who live by the water, shaped by current, courage, and flow.
-Some were born by the water, some were rescued from it, and some found healing in its quiet movement.
+Some were born by the river, some were rescued from it, and some found healing in its quiet movement.
 The river teaches resilience, gentleness, and the art of returning.

 • Beave the Beaver and Monkey

-• Boondocks — river born, Meadow rooted
+• Boondocks — river‑born, Meadow‑rooted

 • Mama Otter — the river mother